Achchamundu! Achchamundu!: Plot

 Senthil Kumar (Prasanna) and Malini (Sneha) are a happily married couple in New Jersey, living life like any other India-born immigrant couple in the USA.
 Senthil submerges himself in the office and eats sambar rice at home, and Malini never misses a bhajan at the temple and shops at Indian grocery stores.
 They have a 10-year-old daughter Rithika (Akshaya Dinesh), the apple of their eye (their car's license plate carries the name of their daughter).

 The family has just settled in a new, spacious home about which Malini, understandably, has fears.
 The couple squabbles amicably about everything from Malini's perpetual laundry and cooking; while Senthil argues with friends about the significance of viboothi and takes his family on weekend trips and birthday parties.
-It is a normal, happy life in the US until Robertson (John Shea) arrives, to paint the basement.
+It is a normal, happy life in the US until Theodore Robertson (John Shea) arrives, to paint the basement.
 Now, things are never the same at home again.

 Robertson's unusually kind behavior towards children sets off warning bells, especially when he is shown to be a pedophile who exercises like mad within the confines of his home, always moving on towards his next target.
 How the couple saves their child forms the rest of the story.